Harsayazheni/Buywise-Intel-Hackathon/README.md

 Product Reviews and Ratings:
 Displays user reviews and ratings to help customers make informed decisions based on real feedback.

+## Impacts of BuyWise
+### Elevating Consumer Experience
+BuyWise makes shopping feel effortless by providing instant, personalized responses to questions about products.
+No more endless scrolling—users can quickly find the information they need about features, pricing, and availability.
+### Empowering Informed Decisions
+With BuyWise, customers can easily compare products and read real user reviews.
+This not only helps them make smarter choices but also takes the stress out of shopping, allowing them to feel confident in their decisions.
+### Boosting Operational Efficiency
+By automating common inquiries, BuyWise lightens the load for customer service teams.
+This means they can dedicate more time to resolving complex issues, creating a better overall experience for everyone involved.
+### Unlocking Valuable Insights
+The data collected from user interactions provides businesses with a treasure trove of insights into what customers really want.
+This helps brands refine their offerings and marketing strategies, ensuring they meet the needs and preferences of their audience more effectively.
 ## Possible Extensions
 Product Reviews and Ratings:
 Displays user reviews and ratings to help customers make informed decisions based on real feedback.